 Celebrating Age – The Elder Tree

-The Elder Tree project is a three-year, region wide residency programme, which will empower groups of older people across the East Midlands to create new work stimulated by museums, archives, heritage spaces, and professional writers.
+The Elder Tree project is a three-year, region wide residency programme, which is empowering groups of older people across the East Midlands to create new work stimulated by museums, archives, heritage spaces, and professional writers.
 Activity will include story-telling, reminiscence writing, poetry, group reading and role-play, and embody an ethos of celebration and fun.

-The region-wide project will also celebrate the wealth of experience, knowledge and talent older people bring to communities, especially in the former coalfield areas of Derbyshire, Nottinghamshire, rural parts of Lincolnshire, former steelwork centre Corby, and inner-city areas in Leicester.
+The region-wide project also celebrates the wealth of experience, knowledge and talent older people bring to communities, especially in the former coalfield areas of Derbyshire, Nottinghamshire, rural parts of Lincolnshire, former steelwork centre Corby and inner-city areas in Leicester.

 As part of WEM’s wider interest in evidencing how literature can make social change, The Elder Tree, will evaluate ‘how participating in creative writing activity affect feelings of social isolation and wellbeing in older people’ and inform our, and our partner’s, future work.